Do you qualify?

 Worked examples for Filipino software engineers:

-Profile A — BS CS from H+/- university (programme unlisted), 3 years post-graduation software engineering experience, age 26, English C1: 1 (shortage) + 2 (experience) + 2 (age) + 1 (English) = 6 points ✓
+Profile A: BS CS from H+/- university (programme unlisted), 3 years post-graduation software engineering experience, age 26, English C1: 1 (shortage) + 2 (experience) + 2 (age) + 1 (English) = 6 points ✓

-Profile B — BS IT from H+/- university (unlisted), 4 years full-stack experience, age 29, English C1: 1 (shortage) + 2 (experience) + 2 (age under 35) + 1 (English) = 6 points ✓
+Profile B: BS IT from H+/- university (unlisted), 4 years full-stack experience, age 29, English C1: 1 (shortage) + 2 (experience) + 2 (age under 35) + 1 (English) = 6 points ✓

-Profile C — BS CE, 6 years software engineering experience, age 36, German A2 + English C1: 1 (shortage) + 3 (5-year exp) + 1 (age 35–39) + 1 (German A2) + 1 (English C1) = 7 points ✓
+Profile C: BS CE, 6 years software engineering experience, age 36, German A2 + English C1: 1 (shortage) + 3 (5-year exp) + 1 (age 35–39) + 1 (German A2) + 1 (English C1) = 7 points ✓

-Profile D — 2 years experience, age 41, English B2 only: 1 (shortage) + 2 (experience) = 3 points — does not qualify.
+Profile D: 2 years experience, age 41, English B2 only: 1 (shortage) + 2 (experience) = 3 points.
+Does not qualify.
 Needs German language study or more experience.

 Financial requirement: the Sperrkonto

-The 2026 binding monthly figure under § 20a(4) AufenthG is €1,091 net per month — for a 12-month Chancenkarte that means €13,092 available before your visa appointment.
+The 2026 binding monthly figure under § 20a(4) AufenthG is €1,091 net per month, so for a 12-month Chancenkarte that means €13,092 available before your visa appointment.

 The standard method is a Sperrkonto (blocked account).
 Common providers: Fintiba, Coracle, Expatrio.
 A Verpflichtungserklärung from a Germany-resident sponsor replaces the Sperrkonto entirely.